MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-network-topology-and-connectivity.md

 ### Business continuity and disaster recovery (BCDR)

-Although Azure network services (vNet, NSG, UDR, ASG, etc.) are regional, Compute resources used by Azure Virtual Desktop as session hosts are not, therefore deploying or recovery these resources to a target region, will require a networking setup that has connectivity to identity, DNS and data sources as the source.
+Although Azure Virtual Desktop (AVD) required network services (vNet, NSG, UDR, ASG) are regional, compute resources used by AVD as session hosts are not, therefore deploying or recovering these resources to a target environment will require it to has a networking setup with the same capabilities as the one on the source environment or that at least has connectivity to identity and DNS services.

 ## Follow Azure networking best practices